 There.
 I feel much better now.

 We hope broadcasters don’t make the same mistake newspapers have made.
-Some ink-stained publishers allowed newsroom and tech geeks to define what hyperlocal was.
+Some ink-stained publishers allowed newsroom and tech geeks to define what hyper-local was.
 A sales or new business development pro was never invited to those early meetings.
-That’s why newspaper is no longer the dominant hyperlocal online destination.
-Instead, WordPress powered sites like BrigantineNOW.com and online-only companies like Patch.com have carved out the fastest growing positions in their respective markets.
+That’s why newspaper is no longer the dominant hyper-local online destination.
+Instead, WordPress powered sites like AC Primetime .com have carved out the fastest growing positions in their respective markets.

-Today, a hyperlocal business operator; aka the local advertiser, isn’t forced to advertise in the paper or on the radio.
+Today, a hyper-local business operator; aka the local advertiser, isn’t forced to advertise in the paper, on TV, or on the radio for that matter.
 These mom & pop stores have choice out the wazoo.
-They’re quickly migrating their marketing to the Internet.
+They’re quickly migrating portions of their marketing dollars to the Internet.

 I spent 15 years as a Rock DJ in Philadelphia.
 Loved it.
 But then that damn inter-web thingy happened.

 In the late 90’s, I had my dream job; mid-days after Howard Stern.
 94 WYSP, the biggest Rock station in Philly.
-That gig was so cool, that I didn’t mind filtering out the static coming from my program director / ‘PoopGate’ star; Tim Sabean….and the zookeeper DJ that followed at 2pm; John DeBella.
+That gig was so cool, that I didn’t mind filtering out the static coming from my program director; Tim Sabean….and the zookeeper DJ that followed at 2pm; John DeBella.